· for a healthy & safe food supply

 This being said, we are so confident that you will be satisfied with our garlic, that if any bulb you receive does not meet your expectations, you can return any un-cracked bulbs for a refund, excluding shipping costs (either way) within 3 (three) days of your purchase, or delivery, whichever is later, to request an exchange or a refund.

 Accordingly, please inspect your entire garlic shipment upon arrival, as you must notify us of any problem within 3 (three) days of purchase, or delivery, whichever is later, to request an exchange or a refund.

 Please read our full Garlic Germination Limited Guarantee here.

-We have assembled a great selection of organic, gourmet, garlic varieties for you to choose from.
+We have assembled a great selection of gourmet, garlic varieties for you to choose from.
 Garlic is easy to grow and very rewarding, not to mention delicious to cook with.
 We've searched the continent for the best varieties and negotiated low prices for you.
-All varieties are organic except California Late White and Elephant Garlic.

 There are two main families of garlic: Softnecks and Hardnecks.
 Depending on the flavor you’re looking for (hardnecks usually have stronger flavors) or the shelf life you desire (softnecks generally store longer), you’ll be able to find what you want.

 Garlic is exceptionally winter-hardy.
 Fall is the time to plant for best yields and highest quality bulbs.
-Generally plant in September–January.
+Generally the best months to plant are September to October.
 In very cold areas, plant by mid-October, and protect your crop with a thick layer of mulch such as straw.
+November is late to plant garlic, December is marginal.
 Expect to harvest it in June–July.

 Garlic needs fertile soil with good drainage.
 Take care not to plant garlic or onions in the same place you've previously grown them for at least 3 years to reduce the potential for white rot and other diseases.